Imagine if you were the next thought leader in your industry, like Seth Godin, Gary Vaynerchuk, or Tim Ferriss.

 What Is Thought Leadership Marketing?

-Why Should You Use Thought Leadership Marketing in Your Paid Ads?
+Why Should You Use Thought Leadership Marketing?

 1. Improve Brand Awareness and Exposure